a-nap/COSMAS2-Reader/readme.md

 You should see a preview of the formatted table, an overview of the tokens, and a wordcloud of the accompaning context.
 You can download the table in the preview as a csv file by clicking on *Download*.

 If any of these information are wrong, then the application might crash or freeze.
 In this case, restart it.
-If you forgot which export settings you chose, you can look them up in the fil
+If you forgot which export settings you chose, you can look them up in the file itself (look for `KWIC`, `Belege`, and `Angezeigter Kontext`).

 ## Credits and Copyright